gbraad/fpga-chip8/README.md

 For an introduction to Chip-8 and SuperChip, please see [the Chip-8 article on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).
 Another great resource is http://chip8.com/, particularly the [pack of all known ROMs](http://chip8.com/downloads/Chip-8%20Pack.zip) for Chip-8 is handy.

 SuperChip has traditionally been implemented as a virtual machine, but this is a pure Verilog implementation of the CPU, display and blitter.
 The CPU runs at a user selectable speed of a whopping 5 kHz or 12.5 kHz.
 An instruction usually takes 5 cycles, some a bit longer.
-The blitter runs at a much faster clock rate than the CPU, 50 MHz on the MiST, so sprite and scroll instructions only add a couple of cycles, if any.
+The blitter runs at a much faster clock rate than the CPU, 50 MHz on the MiST, so sprite and scroll instructions only add a couple of CPU cycles.

 This project was a learning project for me, the purpose was to learn more about FPGA's, digital design and Verilog.
 I learned a lot from it, but I would suggest you don't use the source for learning :) The source don't always use the established best practices, but I'm probably not going to spend too much time on polishing it from now on.
 I have accomplished what I set out to do with this project and bigger and better things await.